courtneyjb7/Arrow-Journal/README.md

 ## How To Set Up Prettier Locally

-Install the ESLint and Prettier ESLint VSCode extensions.
+Install the Prettier ESLint VSCode extensions.

 Run the following command in the frontend and backend directories: